nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Does not apply for undoable commands such as `find` and `list`.

 Example:
-* While trying to `addpicture` , you deleted Alex Yeoh's patient details by accident.
-* Instead of re-entering Alex Yeoh's information all over again, you can easily restore Alex Yeoh's details by using `undo` on your previous `delete` command.
+* While trying to `addpicture`, you accidentally deleted Alex Yeoh's patient details.
+Instead of re-entering all the information again, you can easily restore Alex Yeoh's details by using `undo` on your previous `delete` command.

 #### 3.2.9 Redoing a command: `redo`